ardanlabs/gotraining/topics/go/README.md

 _"Good engineering is less about finding the "perfect" solution and more about understanding the tradeoffs and being able to explain them." - JBD_

-_"Choosing the right limitations for a certain problem domain is often much more powerful that allowing anything." - Jason Moiron_
+_"Choosing the right limitations for a certain problem domain is often much more powerful than allowing anything." - Jason Moiron_

 _"The correctness of the implementation is the most important concern, but there is no royal road to correctness.
 It involves diverse tasks such as thinking of invariants, testing and code reviews.
 Optimization should be done, but not prematurely." - Al Aho (inventor of AWK)_